-Budapest, Hungary – Although Central European economies remain among the fastest-growing in the EU, the latest forecasts confirm that Visegrad countries’ economic boom may well be over.
+Budapest, Hungary – Although Central European economies remain among the top growing in the EU in 2020, the latest forecasts confirm that Visegrad countries’ economic boom may well be over.

 Polish and Hungarian growth rate slowing down